 Quieter and less visited than neighbouring Zanzibar, but also a "spice island" on the historic trade routes, Mafia Island is the largest of a small archipelago of unspoilt islands and atolls in the Indian Ocean off the coast of mainland Tanzania, south of Dar es Salaam.

-Mafia Island is the largest of a small archipelago of unspoilt islands and atolls off the coast of Tanzania.
+Mafia Island is the largest of a small archipelago of unspoilt islands off the coast of Tanzania.
 It lies south of Dar es Salaam.
-Like its better known neighbour, Zanzibar, Mafia Island was a Spice island.
+And like its famous neighbour, Zanzibar, Mafia Island was a Spice island.
 It offered a safe harbour for the ships and dhows plying the historic trade routes from the Gulf.
-There are atmospheric ruins from early trading settlements which date back to the 12th century.
+So you will see atmospheric ruins from early trading settlements on Mafia which date back to the 12th century.

-Mafia Island is far quieter and more peaceful than Zanzibar.
+But Mafia Island is far quieter and more peaceful than Zanzibar.
 With only a few small beach hotels and lodges.
-It caters to people who value coral reefs, lagoons and beaches more than large beach resorts with lots of facilities.
-Check out our suggestions – Pole Pole Lodge, Kinasi Lodge and Butiama Beach.
+So it caters to people who value coral reefs, lagoons and beaches more than large beach resorts with loads of facilities.
+Check out our suggestions below - Pole Pole Lodge, Kinasi Lodge and Butiama Beach.

-Mafia forms part of the Mafia Island Marine Park – Tanzania’s first marine national park.
+Mafia forms part of the Mafia Island Marine Park - Tanzania’s first marine national park.
 This spectacular, pristine area offers coral gardens of hard and soft corals.
 And diverse marine life, making it an excellent area for divers.
-While you may choose to fly to Mafia after being on safari in the Selous Game Reserve.
-Or after the classic northern Tanzania game reserves, Mafia has dive sites which lure keen divers who don’t need to step in a safari vehicle.
+You may choose to fly to Mafia after being on safari in the Selous Game Reserve, Or after the classic northern Tanzania game reserves.
+But Mafia has dive sites which lure keen divers who feel no desire to step into a safari vehicle.

 Mafia is easily accessed by light aircraft in 35 minutes from Dar es Salaam.
 Or 45 minutes from Zanzibar and the Selous Game Reserve.